 This credit inflation helped inflate home prices and in turn forced people to borrow even more money to make home purchases.
 This is the web of debt that caught the population in a never ending loop.
 Why does the FED target 2% inflation but not 0%?
 Inflation makes sure that savers are punished.
 If people are allowed the save money to buy their homes, then the cycle will end.
 Thus it must be blocked at all costs.
 FED works for the banking industry and makes sure that bankers earn interest at the expense of the rest of the population.
 The best thing Americans can do to improve their life style is to avoid taking mortgages.
 This is going to prevent financial industry making a claim on people’s 30 year earnings for simply creating money out of thin air.
 This is outright robbery of the people.
 This practice of usury must be declared illegal.
 This is no different than slavery.
 But bankers are organized where as the people are not!
 Individuals and not a powerful lobby faces the bankers.
 Thus each individual is helpless at the mercy of usurers.

-Where does that leave us at the end of 2018?
-It leaves us at the top of the greatest bubble ever!
+Where did that leave us at the end of 2021?
+It left us at the top of the greatest bubble ever!
 What ever you do, make sure you do not take on more debt!
 Pay off existing debt!
 If you have existing savings in cash or cash equivalents such as short term US treasuries you should be fine for a few years.
 At the bottom of depression you may have to jump out of US dollars if FED freaks out and really prints money!